Zephyr-Goriely/reproducible-research_homework/README.md

 ## Question 5

-The CSV table containing the dataset of dsDNA viruses has 13 columns and 33 rows
+1) The CSV table containing the dataset of dsDNA viruses has 13 columns and 33 rows

+2) The data is currently under the relationship explained by this equation: **$`V = \beta L^{\alpha}`$**.
+This relationship is an exponential, and in order to fit a linear model to the data, I can use a logarithmic transformation.

 ## Instructions